decurtoidiaz/cyz/readme.md

 Change Log
 --------------------------------------------------------

 Beta 1.0, released on 29/10/2021.
-Added preliminar description of the project.
+Added preliminary description of the project.